miamioh-cit/225-lab2-1/README.md

 # 225-lab2-1

-A simple HTML page to build for a CI/CD pipeline Example.
+HTML page to build for a CI/CD pipeline Example.
 Uses __NodePort on ClusterIP__.

 1) Create a new blank repository in your GitHub account using the lab name above.
 2) Copy the URL of this repository and paste it into your repository.